 As time goes by, more and more companies are implementing work from home policies.
 Prior to the Coronavirus pandemic, about 70% of Americans worked from home at least one day a week.
-However, with the spread of COVID-19, many companies that hadn't already implemented a work from home policy have had to quickly adjust to the changing times.
+However, as a result of COVID-19, many companies that hadn't already implemented a work from home policy have had to quickly adjust to the changing times.

 As a result, people are working from home multiple times a week or even full-time.
 The ability to work from home more often is now the new normal and is something that companies will more than likely be incorporating permanently into their cultures.